 In a brief Facebook conversation on the topic (y’all know that Facebook’s policies about content are almost identical to Instagram’s, right?) with illustrator Dominic DeVenuta, I said that the policy didn’t seem that radically different to me than the one they had in place before, albeit the new one is much more explicit.
 I called Instagram’s policy “payment roulette”: you use it for free, and they might use your images for free.

 I understand both sides of the issue: Facebook doesn’t want to ask every time they use an image, or many images, to promote their services.
-They’re also looking for ways to monetize the services they offer without having to lean too heavily on advertising through Facebook Mobile, because it turns off users (and thus Facebook’s primary commodity).
+They’re also looking for ways to monetize without having to lean too heavily on intrusive advertising, because it turns off users (and thus Facebook’s primary commodity).
 I do think that Facebook could and should roll out a more reasonable policy for Instagram, or at least one that is less broad and more specific; while I don’t believe that their intention is to treat Instagram like a stock photo source (as is not-so-playfully mentioned in the CNet article), the fact that their policy language allows for that is worrying.
-What happens if Facebook stock dives and they need a quick solution to up their profit?
-Well, there’s always Instagram…

-The thing that worries me most about this hot-button topic is that many artists, illustrators, and others who trade in visual media don’t appear to have considered this before.
-As an artist, my primary concern is always how my images can be used wherever I post them.
-The only things I’ve ever posted to Instagram are rough sketches and silly photos; any time I post images to Facebook, I use a link to my Flickr rather than posting content directly.
-Same goes for Google+, though their policies are a bit less free-for-all than Facebook’s.
+The thing that disturbs me most about this hot-button topic is that many artists, illustrators, and others who trade in visual media don’t appear to have considered this before.
+As an artist, I am always considering how my images can be used wherever I post them.

-We now return you to our regularly scheduled programming, with a post I’ve been working on about paper appearing later this week.
-Hopefully.
+We now return you to our regularly scheduled programming.